-2 Accounting for litigations
+Accounting for litigations

+1 In the Company's consolidated financial statements other provisions amounting to EUR 374 million are reported.
+Of this amount, EUR 151 million relate to provisions for litigation risks and costs for court and outof-court proceedings.

+Provisions are recognized for contingent liabilities if the recognition criteria of IAS 37 are met.
+The amount of the provision is based on the best possible estimate.
+For the recognition and measurement of these provisions, the probability as well as the amount of expected future cash outflows to settle the underlying obligations have to be estimated by the company.

-- (1) In the Company's annual financial statements other provisions amounting to EUR 356 million are reported.
-Of this amount, EUR 146 million relate to provisions for litigation risks and costs for court and out-of-court proceedings.
-In accordance with § 249 Abs.
-1 Satz 1 HGB, provision must be recognized for uncertain liabilities.
-For this, there must be an external obligation which was caused legally or economically during the financial year, and a claim must be seriously expected.
-The provision is to be recognized at the amount required to fulfill the obligation according to prudent business judgment. - The assessment of the litigation risks and the estimate of whether it is necessary to recognize a provision to cover the risk and, if so, the amount of the provision, is to a large extent determined by the estimates and assumptions made by the executive directors.
-The assessment of the executive directors is based on estimates of the legal situation by the bank's inhouse and external lawyers.
-Against this background and due to the significance of the amounts in dispute and the underlying assumptions and discretionary judgement of the executive directors, this matter was of particular significance during our audit. - 2 In the context of our audit, we assessed, among others, the process set up by the bank to govern the recognition, risk assessment, and accounting presentation of a legal dispute.
+The assessment of the litigation risks and the estimate of whether it is necessary to recognize a provision to cover the risk and, if so, the amount of the provision, is to a large extent determined by the estimates and assumptions made by the executive directors.
+The assessment of the executive directors is based on estimates of the legal situation by the bank's in-house and external lawyers.
+Against this background and due to the significance of the amounts in dispute and the underlying assumptions and discretionary judgement of the executive directors, this matter was of particular significance during our audit.

+- As part of our audit, we assessed, among others, the process set up by the bank to govern the recognition, risk assessment, and accounting presentation of a legal dispute.
 With the involvement of internal lawyers this assessment also included a substantive discussion of the material legal risks.
 Our assessment took into account the information obtained in the course of our regular discussions with the bank's legal department as well as the assessments of the respective outcome of the proceedings provided to us in writing.
 In addition external lawyers' confirmations and legal opinions were obtained as of the balance sheet date, which support the risk assessments made by the bank.
-In our view, the estimates and assumptions made by the executive directors underlying the determination of the provisions for litigation are appropriate overall in order to appropriately measure the provisions for litigations.

-3 Other provisions are explained in the notes to the annual financial statements in section 20.
-'Provisions' and section 47 'Other provisions'.
+In our view, the estimates and assumptions made by the executive directors underlying the determination of the provisions are appropriate overall in order to appropriately measure the provisions for litigations. - 3 The recognition and measurement of provisions is explained in the notes to the Company's consolidated financial statements in note 4 'Estimates and management discretionary decisions' and in note 5 'Accounting and measurement principles'.
+In addition, provisions for litigation risks are explained in note 35'Provisions' in the notes to the consolidated financial statements.
+Explanations of contingent liabilities arising from legal disputes are provided in note 52 'Contingent liabilities and irrevocable loan commitments'.
 In addition, the risk report within the group management report contains further information on litigations.

-Operation of the second of
+3 Deferred Taxes

-In the Company's annual financial statements deferred tax assets amounting to EUR 597 million and deferred tax liabilities of EUR 2 million are reported.
-The resulting surplus of deferred tax assets amounting to EUR 595 million is reported in accordance with the recognition option pursuant to § 274 Abs.
-1 Sentence 2 HGB.
-Deferred tax assets are recognized in accordance with the principle of prudence to the extent that the executive directors consider it probable that taxable profit will be available in the foreseeable future which will enable the deductible temporary differences and unused tax losses to be realized.
-For this purpose, insofar as sufficient deferred tax liabilities arising from taxable temporary differences are not available, future taxable profits are projected on the basis of the medium-term business plan prepared by the executive directors, whereby material tax differences are carried forward due to planning assumptions.
-Tax loss carryforwards are only recognized - in the absence of sufficient deferred tax liabilities - if they can be expected with sufficient certainty on the basis of the projections to be realized within the following five years.
+In the Company's consolidated financial statements deferred tax assets amounting to EUR 540 million after netting are reported.
+Deferred tax assets amounting to EUR 730 million are recognized before netting with matching deferred tax liabilities.
+The deferred tax assets were recognized to the extent that the executive directors consider it probable that taxable profit will be available in the foreseeable future which will enable the deductible temporary differences and unused tax losses to be utilized.
+For this purpose, if insufficient deferred tax liabilities are available, future taxable profits are projected on the basis of the adopted business plan.
+No deferred tax assets were recognized in respect of unused tax losses amounting in total to EUR 2,552 million since it is not probable that they will be utilized for tax purposes by means of offset against taxable profits.